Buying a Boat Overseas Using an International Money Transfer

 The first option most people consider when sending money overseas is their bank.
 HSBC, Lloyds Bank, Barclays and any other major bank can send an international wire transfer with ease.

 We’ve already touched on the fees and exchange rates offered by banks, so a much better option may be to use an online money transfer company.
-Providers like OFX, FC Exchange, HiFX and many more offer this service, providing secure and reliable online money transfers.
+Providers like OFX, Global Reach, HiFX and many more offer this service, providing secure and reliable online money transfers.

 Alternatively, if you want to send cash overseas, Western Union and Azimo run huge worldwide transfer networks.
 The funds you send can be collected in cash from your beneficiary’s nearest branch, with transfers often able to be sent within minutes.Back to top